Please use the menu below to navigate to any article section:

 10. Not recognising that location does 80% of the heavy lifting of your property’s capital growth

-There’s a reason estate agent keep going on about “location, location, location” but the problem is not all locations are created equal, and many investors don’t recognise the locational factors leading to capital growth.
+There’s a reason estate agents keep going on about “location, location, location” but the problem is not all locations are created equal, and many investors don’t recognise the locational factors leading to capital growth.

 Many chases the growth corridors touted by property spruikers when these are really regions of strong population growth such as new outer suburbs or locations where large high-rise towers are being built.